National Perinatal Data Collection

 National Perinatal Mortality Data Collection

-The NPMDC data cannot be finalised for a calendar year until all Jurisdictional Mortality Review Committee reports that apply to that period are complete.
+Data for the NPMDC are collected annually.
+The data cannot be finalised for a calendar year until all jurisdictional mortality review committee reports that apply to that period are complete.
 Jurisdictions coordinate and facilitate data collection procedures from service providers and the updating of records.

-NPMDC data for 2018 was requested from states and territories on 26 June 2020 for submission to the AIHW by 14 August 2020.
-Data were received from 4 jurisdictions by this date.
+NPMDC data for 2021 was requested from states and territories on 7 June 2023 for submission to the AIHW by 28 July 2023.
+Data from 5 jurisdictions were received by this date.
 Data suppliers in some jurisdictions have given feedback that a request for data 17 months after the end of the collection period is unachievable as some data (particularly pertaining to PSANZ classification codes and contributory factors) are still waiting to be compiled at this stage.

-Timelines for reporting perinatal deaths 2018 data are outlined in Figure 1.
-The NPMDC data for 2018 was finalised and reported 23 months after the end of the collection period.
+Timelines for reporting 2021 data on perinatal deaths are outlined in Figure 3.
+The NPMDC data for 2021 was finalised and reported 22 months after the end of the collection period.